Request a callback

 Will the fact that I have not reported their behaviour to anyone before, such as the police, affect my chance of getting an injunction?

-No it will not.
-The majority of domestic abuse goes on behind closed doors and is never reported to the police.
+No, it will not.
+Most domestic abuse goes on behind closed doors and is never reported to the police.
 Of course, some victims are concerned that, if they were to report the behaviour to the police, and the police did not take any action, they would be at even greater risk of suffering harm.
-Therefore the court does not necessarily expect you to have reported any behaviour to the police before.
-When making an application to the court you will be required to make a statement supported by a statement of truth.
-This confirms to the court that you are telling the entire truth.
-In the first instance, the court will rely on your statement.
-If the other person wishes to challenge the order, then the court will list a hearing where you would both be given the opportunity to give evidence and a Judge would decide who was telling the truth.
+Therefore, the Court does not necessarily expect you to have reported any behaviour to the police before.
+When making an application to the Court, you will be required to make a statement supported by a statement of truth.
+This confirms to the Court that you are telling the entire truth.
+In the first instance, the Court will rely on your statement.
+If the other person wishes to challenge the order, then the Court will list a hearing where you would both be allowed to give evidence, and a Judge would decide who was telling the truth.

 If I do not want to proceed with an injunction order, what else can be done?

-Will social services be told about my the other person’s abusive behaviour?
+Will social services be told about my other person’s abusive behaviour?

 Social services will not automatically be informed of the other person’s abusive behaviour unless you or another party has informed them.
-If the police have been called as a result of the other person’s abusive behaviour and the police are concerned about the welfare of any children concerned then the police can themselves make a referral to social services.
-The fact that you intend to apply to the court for an injunction will show social services that you are safeguarding the children.
+If the police have been called because of the other person’s abusive behaviour and the police are concerned about the welfare of any children concerned, then the police can themselves make a referral to social services.
+The fact that you intend to apply to the Court for an injunction will show social services that you are safeguarding the children.

 Awards we're proud of